-Accommodation is in small 1 - 3 star hotels, inns, pensions, B and Bs, apartments and family owned rural houses rated as Budget, Standard and Superior.
+We choose a variety of accommodations so that you can experience most of what the hospitality industry in Spain and Italy has to offer.
+Accommodation is in small 1 - 4 star hotels, inns, pensions, B&Bs, apartments and family owned rural houses rated as Budget, Standard and Superior.
 [No dormitories]

-Standard: Tourist rooms with ensuite bathrooms in 1* to 3* pensions, hostales, hotels - most do not have dining rooms or restaurants.
+Standard: Tourist rooms with ensuite bathrooms in 1* to 4* pensions, hostales, hotels - most do not have dining rooms or restaurants.

 Superior: Country inns or hotels with rooms of a high standard and restaurants providing quality menus.

 A limited number of single rooms can be booked, however, if there are more than 3 requests for single rooms this might mean being separated from the group for the night in a few small hamlets and villages.
 This could result in some rooms being Standard and others in Superior

-In Europe most double rooms have ensuite bathrooms but in some establishments, single rooms might share a bathroom.
+In Europe most double rooms have ensuite bathrooms, but in some establishments, single rooms might share a bathroom.
 80% of the places we book have ensuite bathrooms.
 Some rooms will share a bathroom in a couple of family pensions, Agriturismos and apartments.

+A few places include breakfast and some provide breakfast menus at different prices.
 Not all places have dining rooms or restaurants but the group leader will recommend places to eat out.

 NB: Like many old traditional buildings in Europe, some don't have elevators/lifts.
 Private pensions or rural houses don't have porters so you will have to carry your luggage up 2 or 3 flights of stairs - more reason to pack light.
 It is not the Group Leader's job to carry your luggage and she needs to preserve her back to care for everyone and lead them on the trail every day!